Inflectra/spira-documentation/docs/Spira-User-Manual/Document-Management.md

 ### Document Versions

-This view displays the list of different versions that exist for the current document.
+This tab displays the list of different versions that exist for the current document.
 When you initially create a new document there will be only a single version (e.g. v1.0), however as commits are made to the document, rather than having to create a whole new document, you can just upload the new commit as a new version (e.g. v1.1) and it will be added to the list of versions.

 Each version in the list is displayed with its name, a description of what changed in the version, the version number assigned to the commit, the file-size, who uploaded the new version and a link to actually open the new version: